 Designs for support structures and foundations should be based on the PPM guidelines, the Design Standards, and on the AASHTO LTS-4 standard with current addenda.
-The wind load requirements as specified in Table 29.1 of this volume should also be used as design criteria for CCTV structures and their associated foundations.
+The wind load requirements as specified in Volume 9 of the FDOT Structures Manual should also be used as design criteria for CCTV structures and their associated foundations.